Hexdigest123/ftpfinder/README.md

 To ensure the Port is open, I use a Port Scan via Socket, and to assure that the FTP is working correctly, I use ftplib.

 Feel free to extend my script and use it for whatever you desire but don't do anything illegal with it.

+## Important

+!!May change the number of threads before executing!!